 In any industry, there are probably hundreds if not thousands of competitors, so how do you stand out from the crowd?
 Let’s take a static and fairly boring product such a cheese.
 How in the world can you make cheese exciting?
 Well, Borden Cheese did.

-Borden took their product to a whole new level engaging their customers and creating a culinary masterpiece gallery through their customers’ creative uses of cheese.
+Borden took their product to a whole new level engaging their customers and creating a culinary masterpiece gallery using user generated content of their customers’ creative uses of cheese.

-By utilizing all of the above strategies, you’re differentiating yourself from your competition and giving potential customers a reason to do business with you.
+By utilizing all of the above user generated content strategies, you’re differentiating yourself from your competition and giving potential customers a reason to do business with you.
 Aside from user generated content created by your fans to set you apart, here are some other important factors: